 My dad and my uncle attended the family program and both of them are very supportive.
 The family program was nice because it put us on an even level of knowledge so that my dad better understands addiction compared to heavy drinking.

-Please note, however, that the Family & Couples Program is designed to be a primer class that provides some positive relationship rebuilding skills.
+Please note, however, that the Family & Couples Weekend is designed to be a primer class that provides some positive relationship rebuilding skills.
 It is NOT a replacement for family or marital therapy, nor a cure-all for relationship difficulties.
 Sunshine Coast Health Centre can refer you to a couples counsellor or marital therapist in your home community if you desire ongoing relationship counselling.